itext/itext-android-ui/README.md

 Do not use spaces in your local paths/directories, as it can lead to all sorts of errors related to Android NDK, ndk-build or cmake.

 ### NDK setup
-If you are having problems related to Android NKD, make sure to follow the correct setup procedure: https://developer.android.com/studio/projects/install-ndk
+If you are having problems related to Android NDK, make sure to follow the correct setup procedure: https://developer.android.com/studio/projects/install-ndk